rjsheperd/food.js/README.md

 food.js
 =======

-An alternative for Table Reservations/Wait Lists/Food Ordering
+An alternative for Table Reservations/Wait Lists/Banquet Ordering and Management.